-Purpose: This study aimed to investigate the prevalence and associated factors of CVS and sleep quality among administrative staff at an Iranian university.
+Purpose: This study aimed to investigate the prevalence and associated factors of computer vision syndrome (CVS) and sleep quality among administrative staff at an Iranian university.

-Methods: This cross-sectional study involving 299 administrative staff members utilized the Pittsburgh Sleep Quality Index and CVS questionnaires to assess sleep quality and CVS symptoms.
+Methods: This cross-sectional study involving 299 administrative staff members utilized the Pittsburgh sleep quality index (PSQI) and CVS questionnaires to assess sleep quality and CVS symptoms.
 Employees with a minimum of one year of experience and no history of musculoskeletal disorders were included in the study.
-Statistical analysis, including chi-square, Mann-Whitney, and t-tests, was conducted to explore the relationships between CVS, sleep quality, demographic variables, and occupational characteristics.
-Regression analysis was performed to evaluate the associations between CVS, sleep quality, and monitor use risk factors, using SPSS version 26 for data analysis.
+Statistical analyses, including chi-square, Mann-Whitney, and t-tests, were conducted to explore the relationships between CVS, sleep quality, demographic variables, and occupational characteristics.
+Regression analysis was performed to evaluate the associations between CVS, sleep quality, and monitor use risk factors, using SPSS software, version 26, for data analysis.

-Results: The study found that 28.1% of participants had CVS symptoms, while 79% reported poor sleep quality.
-Increased age and longer work experience, along with glasses use, protected against CVS (P value < 0.001).
-Inadequate sleep quality, defined by a PSQI score of 6 or above, was associated with gender, smoking, lack of breaks, and the use of external monitors (P < 0.05).
-Workplace monitor use increased CVS probability by 2.52 times (95% CI: 1.534–4.141), while external monitors showed a protective effect.
-Greater monitor usage correlated with poor sleep quality, but this association was not statistically significant (odds ratio 1.140, 95% CI: 0.753–1.726).
+Results: The study found that 28.1% of participants had CVS symptoms and 79% reported poor sleep quality.
+Older age, longer work experience, and the use of glasses, protected against CVS (P<0.001).
+Inadequate sleep quality, defined by a PSQI score >6, was associated with sex, smoking, lack of breaks, and use of external monitors (P<0.05).
+Workplace monitor use increased the probability of CVS by 2.52 times (95% confidence interval [CI], 1.534%, 4.141%), while external monitors showed a protective effect.
+Greater monitor usage correlated with poor sleep quality, but this relationship was not statistically significant (odds ratio 1.140; 95% CI, 0.753%, 1.726%).

-Conclusions: The findings of present study highlight the high prevalence of CVS among monitor users and the significant impact of poor sleep quality on employees.
-Thus, the study found that CVS and poor sleep quality show a similar pattern in relation to excessive screen time, with both being negatively impacted as screen exposure increases.
-Prolonged monitor use has implications for both vision syndrome and sleep quality, potentially affecting overall well-being and work performance.
-Implementation of preventive measures is crucial to mitigate symptoms and enhance occupational safety and health.
+Conclusion: The findings of the present study highlight the high prevalence of CVS among monitor users and the significant impact of poor sleep quality on employees.
+Thus, the study found that CVS and poor sleep quality show a similar pattern of excessive screen time, with both being negatively impacted as screen exposure increases.
+Prolonged use of monitors has implications for both vision syndrome and sleep quality, potentially affecting overall well-being and performance.
+The implementation of preventive measures is crucial to mitigate symptoms and enhance occupational safety and health.

 Type of Study: